USS Hulbert

-History
+Service history

 Hulbert was launched by Norfolk Navy Yard, Portsmouth, Virginia, 28 June 1918; sponsored by Mrs. V. C. Hulbert, widow of Lieutenant Hulbert; and commissioned 27 October 1920.

+Prewar service

 Following shakedown training out of Norfolk, Virginia, Hulbert took part in destroyer maneuvers in the Atlantic until June 1921, when she assisted in ordnance tests on obsolete American and captured German ships.
 For the next year, the ship operated out of Newport with other destroyers.

+During spring maneuvers in Guantanamo Bay, Cuba, in early 1922, Hulbert's bow was crushed in a collision.
+Coincidentally, another Clemson-class destroyer, USS Graham, had been damaged in a collision some months prior and was in the process of being scrapped.
+Rather than repair Hulbert's bow, it was decided to remove Graham's bow and graft it onto Hulbert.
+The procedure was carried out at the Brooklyn Navy Yard on 17 May 1922.

 Hulbert sailed 20 June 1922 for duty on the Asiatic Station, steaming via the Mediterranean and Ceylon to Chefoo, China, 26 August.
 The ship patrolled Chinese and Philippine waters in the year that followed, protecting American interests during the Chinese Civil War.
 On the night of 28 February 1923, six crew were killed in the engine room when furnace oil flared back and trapped them.
 She also took part in periodic fleet exercises designed to keep her crew and equipment at maximum readiness.
 Hulbert took part in the evacuation of American civilians and missionaries in March 1927 and September 1928.
 Completing this lengthy tour of duty in the Far East, she sailed 22 July 1929 from Yokohama, arriving San Diego 17 August.

 During the remainder of the year, Hulbert acted as plane guard for carriers Langley and Saratoga off California, thus helping to develop carrier-group tactics.
 She took part in important fleet exercises on both coasts, during the period from 1930 to 1934 and arrived Philadelphia 14 August 1934.
 She decommissioned there 17 October 1934 and was placed in reserve.

 Hulbert was converted to a seaplane tender, recommissioning at New York Navy Yard as AVD-6 on 2 August 1940.
 She arrived in San Diego 24 August via Guantanamo Bay and the Panama Canal Zone, and began servicing Patrol Wing 1 on operations off the West Coast, helping to perfect America's seaplane reconnaissance capability.
 Hulbert sailed 8 May 1941 for Pearl Harbor, where she became headquarters ship for the seaplane wing and continued servicing and repairing her planes.